csexton/angular-rails-presentation/slides/02_the_hook.md

 # Presentation Software
-With rails but all fancy and AJAXy
+With Rails but all fancy and AJAXy

 !SLIDE